136.11 Local Public Agency Construction

 - 3. Check the payroll for correct hourly wage and, where applicable, the correct overtime hourly rate.

 - a.
-Check employee’s rate of pay against the state and federal wage rates, where applicable, to make sure he/she is receiving at least the minimum for his/her classification as per the prevailing wage schedule in the contract.
+Check employee’s rate of pay against the state and federal wage rates, where applicable, to make sure the employee is receiving at least the minimum for the individual's classification as per the prevailing wage schedule in the contract.
 For federally funded projects the rate of pay is the highest of either the federal or state wage rates.

 - b.
 Make sure fringe benefit amount plus base pay amount matches or exceeds the designated fringe benefit amount plus designated base pay amount from the applicable wage order.
 For example, the base pay amount could be less than that designated as the prevailing wage, if the fringe benefit amount is more than that designated, and the two together meet or exceed the designated gross prevailing wage.
 The contractor should be encouraged to list the exact fringe paid for each employee on the payroll.
 If the contractor chooses to certify that the fringe benefits are being paid to approved plans, funds, or programs, the contractor shall provide documentation that the correct payment amount is being paid to the fund for the individual employees.